dacamp20/cse15l-lab-reports/LabReport4.md

 **Part 1:**

-To do : Take a screenshot, and write down exactly which keys you pressed to get to that step.
+For each numbered step starting from when you log in, so steps 4-9, take a screenshot, and write down exactly which keys you pressed to get to that step.
 For special characters like <enter> or <tab>, write them in angle brackets with code formatting.
 Then, summarize the commands you ran and what the effect of those keypresses were.

 **Step 4: Log into ieng6**